hack-different/apple-knowledge/wip/rootkit_made_in_cupertino.md

 ### com.apple.driver.AppleAstrisGpioProbe

 Astris is a debug system for iDevices, partially documented elsewhere.
 Just assume used to do evil things to a iDevice restored on the computer.
+GPIO implies general purpose IO pins.
+This may provide a probed devices PMGR/`force_dfu` pins for iDevice restore avoidance or re-infection.

 ### com.apple.driver.AppleBSDKextStarterVPN